A man stands in a red convertible car.

 Victor Wedderburn Jr arrived in the UK from Jamaica in 1971 at the age of 16, joining his Windrush Generation parents here in Bradford.
 When redundancy took his job at Crofts Engineers in the early 1980s, he used his pay-off to buy a second-hand camera and film developing kit, then set about documenting life in the city.

-Don’t miss this powerful evocation of a lost era – a striking snapshot of a community that Victor Wedderburn knew from the inside out.
+This is a powerful evocation of a lost era – a striking snapshot of a community that Victor Wedderburn knew from the inside out.

 In Conversation With: Victor Wedderburn & Tim Smith